cellsignal/kedro-graphql/docs/pydoc.md

 ```

 Data viewer for the example00 pipeline.
-This viewer displays a sample DataFrame in a Tabulator widget.
 It inherits from pn.viewable.Viewer and implements the __panel__ method to create the data view.

 **Attributes**: